 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Durban.
-To help you make friends with Durban before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Durban, South Africa, is the third-largest city in South Africa and the largest in the province of KwaZulu-Natal.
 English and Zulu are the most common languages.
 Around six hundred thousand people live in this beach city by the Indian Ocean.
 Durban is on the list of fast-growing cities in Africa; the city has the largest port in Africa, a well-developed road network, and it is an attractive location for international companies.
 Well-known brands such as Unilever, Toyota, and Samsung invest in this location.
 Additionally, tourism is also on the rise.
 The numbers of international visitors grow year by year.
 The subtropical climate with lots of sunshine and attractive beaches are very convincing reasons to check out Durban.